AarshBatra/biteSizedAQ/README.md

   project id under this repo.

-- The corresponding helper R script(s) for different projects can be found under `R/` folder.
+- The corresponding helper R script(s) for different projects can be found under `R/` subfolder.
+These scripts will be grouped in broad themes.
+E.g. all satellited derived data processing functions will be in the sat data helper script and the names are descriptive enough for it to be easily identifiable.

 - The latest project will show up top.

 - E.g. Project 1 has the id 1.
-It corresponds to a Rmd file named `1.ind.sat.data.processing.Rmd`, a helper R script named `1.ind.sat.derived.pm2.5.data.helper.R` and a project folder named `1.ind.sat.data.processing`.
+It corresponds to a Rmd file named `1.ind.block.pm2.5.sat.data.processing.Rmd`, a project folder named `1.ind.block.pm2.5.sat.data.processing` and corresponding helper functions can be found in the helper scripts in the `R/` subfolder.

 ## Project 1: Block level satellite derived population weighted air pollution dataset for India from 1998-2022